-In exchange, helpers get a $150 discount, in addition to the $50 group room discount (helpers stay in one of the group rooms).
-That means that you can attend Yarn School for just $265, all in.
+In exchange, helpers get a $200 ($150 discount, in addition to the $50 group room discount–helpers stay in one of the group rooms).
+That means that you can attend Yarn School for just $285, all in.
 Helpers do not get a BYOW bonus (but they’re not required to bring a wheel, either).
 You get everything else any other student gets, including your awesome goodie bag and 2# fiber to dye in the Dye Lab.

 Contact Charlene if you’re interested, letting her know your first and second preferences.

 Once Helpers are selected (usually a few weeks to a month after registration opens), you’ll be directed to a password-protected registration site.

 You register as usual (leaving a 50% deposit like everyone else), then at check-in, your $200 total discount will be deducted from your balance.
 We’re having helpers register just like everyone else because we’ve had helpers flake in the past & it really leaves us in a bad position.
 If you sign up to be a helper and bail less than a month before Yarn School, you’ll forfeit your deposit just like anyone else cancelling late would.

-All Helpers will pitch in Thursday night, hauling food up and dishes down to/from the Meet & Greet, and setting up for breakfast.
+All Helpers except Before/After helper will pitch in Thursday night, hauling food up and dishes down to/from the Meet & Greet, and setting up for breakfast.
 This is the most labor-intensive moment, so we need all hands on deck.
 This will be a late night.
 After that, your duties are more specialized…

 Dish Helper, Dinner Edition: You must be able to lift a heavy rack of dishes to load/unload the dishwasher (weight will vary by how it’s loaded, but a rack holds up to 20 plates).
 You’ll do the dishes for dinner each night.
 We do have a commercial dishwasher, so for the most part, you’ll just be rinsing and loading/unloading.
 You’ll also be responsible for helping Charlene get the kitchen swept and cleaned at the end of the night, and helping Charlene set up the morning’s breakfast the night before.
 This can run late, also not a great fit for early birds.